-How we could find out if a material blocks light or lets light through?
+How could we find out if a material blocks light or lets light through?
 One way is to try to look through it with our eyes, or we could hold it in front of a flashlight to see if the light comes through.
 A material is transparent if we can see through it, opaque if it blocks light and we can’t see through it, and translucent if some light comes through but we cannot see objects through it.

 Objective: To investigate how shadows change with the angle and direction of the light beam.

 Use the flashlight to model the pathway of the sun from east to west above the Shadow Direction page.
 Where are shadows in the morning?
 (On the west side of the dowel.)
 Where are shadows in the afternoon?
 (On the east side of the dowel.)
 Where is the sun at noon and what is the shadow like?
 (Overhead; small, near the dowel.)
 When is it longest?
 (Morning and evening.)
-Where will their shadows be when we go outside?

 For older students: In the northern hemisphere, the sun makes an arc in the sky that is always a little to the south of us.
 It is never directly overhead for those living above the Tropic of Cancer.
 You may wish to look at a globe to see this latitude line and compare it to where you live.
 Repeat above procedure, moving the light from east to west, but hold the flashlight a little to the south of the dowel.
 What happens to the shadow now?
 (It moves in an arc from west to east but stays in the northern part of the compass rose.)